 Actually, achievers are work-oriented successful people.
 They like to feel in control of their lives.
 They are also deeply committed to work and keep promises to family, society, and career.
 Achievers respect authority because they prefer to keeping the promise but are politically conservative.

 For example, an employed person is an achiever.

 7. Thinkers/ Fulfilled

 Thinkers are enough adult and mature, well-educated, professional people with satisfying income.
 They stay current with international and national events and are often tended to increase knowledge.
 They are usually calm and self-assured because they depend on their decisions.

 For example, a successful business is a thinker.

 8. Innovators/ Actualizers

-Finally, Innovators are highly successful people with self-esteem and considerable resources in contrast to strugglers.
-Innovators are supervised by both their principle and by the dreams around them.
-They want to be a leader in government and business because of having enormous power and social consciousness.
+Finally, Innovators are highly successful people with self-esteem and considerable resources compared to strugglers.
+Innovators are supervised by both their principle and the dreams around them.
+They want to be government and business leaders because they have enormous power and social consciousness.

 For example, a political leader is an innovator who can change society with power.

 The Eight Categories of the VALS Segmentation Model are survivors, makers, strivers, believers, experiencers, achievers, thinkers, and innovators.
 VALS Framework has become a crucial strategy to target audiences for political campaigns and product marketing.
-Nowadays, many organizations conduct digital marketing campaigns on social media platforms such as Facebook, Instagram, Twitter, YouTube, etc.
+Many organizations conduct digital marketing campaigns on social media platforms such as Facebook, Instagram, Twitter, and YouTube.